 The researchers also found that the possibility of developing type 2 diabetes increases by 11% for each meal of white rice consumed every day.

-Another study compared white rice with brown rice in relation to type 2 diabetes.
+Another health study compared white rice with brown rice, about type 2 diabetes.

 The study also found that consuming white rice was more associated with the risk of developing type 2 diabetes.